suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Several conditions use identifiers to determine whether a manifest matches a given Recipient or not.
 These identifiers are defined to be RFC 4122 {{RFC4122}} UUIDs.
 These UUIDs are not human-readable and are therefore used for machine-based processing only.

-A device may match any number of UUIDs for vendor or class identifier.
+A Recipient may match any number of UUIDs for vendor or class identifier.
 This may be relevant to physical or software modules.
-For example, a device that has an OS and one or more applications might list one Vendor ID for the OS and one or more additional Vendor IDs for the applications.
-This device might also have a Class ID that must be matched for the OS and one or more Class IDs for the applications.
+For example, a Recipient that has an OS and one or more applications might list one Vendor ID for the OS and one or more additional Vendor IDs for the applications.
+This Recipient might also have a Class ID that must be matched for the OS and one or more Class IDs for the applications.

 A more complete example: Imagine a device has the following physical components:
 1. A host MCU